RaoulLuque/PlantSwap/README.md

 ## Using uv
 To start up the application, one will have to install the dependencies first. [uv](https://github.com/astral-sh/uv) is recommended to be installed.
 An installation guide can be found [here](https://docs.astral.sh/uv/getting-started/).
-If [pipx](https://pipx.pypa.io/stable/) is already installed on the machine, it is as easy as
+If [pipx](https://pipx.pypa.io/stable/) is already installed on the machine, it is as easy as:
 ````commandline
 pipx install uv
 ````